tangowithcode/tango_with_django_2/manuscript/chapter6-models-templates-views.md

 If no categories exist, a message is displayed instead indicating that no categories are present -- `There are no categories present.`.
 As this is wrapped in a `<strong>` element, it will appear in **bold**.

-As the example also demonstrates Django's template language, all template commands are enclosed within the tags `{%` and `%}`, while variables whose values are to be placed in the page are referenced within `{{` and `}}` brackets. *Everything* within these tags and brackets are interpreted by the Django templating engine before sending a completed response back to the client.
+As the example also demonstrates Django's template language, all template commands are enclosed within the tags `{%` and `%}`, while variables whose values are to be placed on the page are referenced within `{{` and `}}` brackets. *Everything* within these tags and brackets is interpreted by the Django templating engine before sending a completed response back to the client.

 If you now save the template and refresh Rango's homepage at `http://127.0.0.1:8000/rango/`, you should see a list of categories underneath the page title and your bold message, just like in the [figure below](#figch6-rango-categories-index).